hitokiri-mata/katacoda-courses/kubernetes-applications/rabbitmq/step2.md

 `watch kubectl get deployments,pods,services --namespace rabbit`{{execute}}

-Once complete, the 3 Pods appear and will move to the _running_ state in a few moments.
+In a few moments the 3 Pods labeled `pod/my-rabbit-rabbitmq-[1|2|3]` will appear and move to the _Running_ status.
+Once complete, discontinue the watch.

 ```clear```{{execute interrupt}} to ctrl-c and clear the shell.